nanos-world/docs/tutorials/Trace.rst

-                -- Here you can check which actor you hit like -- if (trace_result.Entity:GetType() == "Character") then ...
+                -- Here you can check which actor you hit like -- if (trace_result.Entity:GetType() == "Character") then ... end
-                -- Currently only Character, Vehicles and Props are returned, if you want more you can request and we will add end

             -- Draws a Debug Point at the Hit location for 3 seconds with tickness 1